zhas/wallet/readme.md

 This is implementation of test assignment.

-The goal is to implement basic payment system with next
+The goal is to implement basic payment system with following
 requirements:

 - system should handle large number of requests and stay consistent